Instant Pot Lasagna with Cottage Cheese

 More healthy Instant Pot recipes

-White bowl sits on a wood counter.
-On the plate is a slice of lasagna with a fork behind it.
+White bowl on a wood counter with a slice of lasagna with a fork behind it.
 There is a linen cloth in the background and a few basil leaves in the background.

 4.69 from 29 ratings